-NeMe which includes www.neme.org, news.neme.org, forum.neme.org, and respublika.neme.org is authored using customised open source software.
+NeMe sites which include www.neme.org, news.neme.org, forum.neme.org, and respublika.neme.org are authored using customised open source software.
 We use punBB for the forum and the wonderfully versatile Textpattern CMS is used for the rest.

-This website coheres to the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C).
+This website coheres to GDPR and the WAI of the W3C.
 Whenever possible it tries to meet the highest standards set by the W3C.